Chery Fulwin (1999): Development

 Yin was originally poached by the government of Wuhu, in Anhui province, after they had reached the decision to develop a car for local production.
 Yin had also quietly purchased the production line for a rather outdated Ford engine (the 1.6 CVH) in England, which he then transferred to Anhui: the first engines left the production line in May 1999.
 This was to be the first engine installed in the Windcloud.
 It was later replaced by the more modern Tritec and Acteco engines.
 At the time, China had very strict regulations hindering the entry of new players into the automotive industry, so for nearly two years Chery was officially only producing "automotive components", albeit in a fully assembled form.
 In 2001, Chery finally received government permission to market their cars nationwide.

 Production of the A11 began in December 1999 as the CAC6340.
 The name was officially changed to Fengyun, codenamed SQR7160, in 2000, and Chinese production ended in 2006.
-An long wheelbase version codenamed SQR7160EL was released in 2003, and the Chery A15, first presented in 2003, is a facelifted Windcloud.
+A long wheelbase version codenamed SQR7160EL was released in 2003, and the Chery A15, first presented in 2003, is a facelifted Windcloud.